dmbarbour/wikilon/docs/AwelonLang.md

 In context of metaprogramming, it is frequently useful to work with intermediate structures for which we do not know the type.
 For example, consider:

         1 2 3 4             "abcx → ax^2 + bx + c"  runPoly
-        "Red Warrior" 42    "%s takes %d damage!"   printf
+        "Red Warrior" 42    "%s takes %u damage!"   printf

 In scenarios like these, computing the type of `runPoly` or `printf` independent of context may require sophisticated dependent types.
-But computing a type for `"abcx → ax^2 + bx + c" computePoly` or `"%s takes %d damage!" printf` might only require some partial evaluation before static type checking.
+But computing a type for `"abcx → ax^2 + bx + c" computePoly` or `"%s takes %u damage!" printf` might only require some partial evaluation before static type checking.
 This implies staging similar to macro evaluation.

 To make this intention explicit, we could introduce a `(dyn)` annotation: